Bgeninatti/pythonium/docs/source/tutorial/03_random_walker.rst

 Cool, right?

-All those planets are one turn away from you.
+All those planets are one turn away the ``explorer_ship``.
 Notice that your planet is included in the neighborhood (because your ship is located in it and the distance to it is zero).

 Traveling
 ----------

-Now let's select the target for your ship.
+Now let's select the target for the ship.
 For now, keep it simple: pic some random unknown planet from the list.

 .. code-block:: python